marios-code-path/demo-chat/README.md

-# demo-chat

-This application is a journey from dev to test to production.
-In it, there is a core of components that make the inner architecture for Persistence, Indexing and Messaging.
-From there we branch out into Controllers, Service Config, Cloud Discovery.

-Finally, we will deploy this thing to a cloud Provider.
-But Currently w
-## But Why?

-There are already quite a few demonstration apps that teach us how to do things from developing a simple web server in SpringMVC to deploying a reactive message broker client with metrics.
-What, however I always find is that much like the Internet itself, most of the information in these examples are in simplified form.
+# About Demo Chat (Adventures in Cyber Space)

+This Application features a compliment of microservice-y components written mostly in Kotlin, using Spring Boot.
+This project attempts to distill tenets of 12-Factor, TDD and iterative deployment.
+I want to make it known how simple an approach can be had using existing application services on top of Spring Boot 2 and Kotlin.

-What I planned to do with demo-chat is to expand on the simplification in typical demos, and bring out more detail to the developer looking for a means to escape 'cargo culting'.
-This means the examples are quite more detailed but do teach a lot about the underpinnings of the Spring Di, Spring Repositories, Spring Service composition and Kotlin's type system among other things.
+This means the examples are quite more detailed but do teach a lot about the underpinnings of the Spring Di, Spring Repositories, Spring Service composition and Kotlin interrelation among other things.

-Also, I really wanted to develop a multi-user experience.
-A 'chat' program was the way to get there.
+Also, I really like communication systems and had the opportunity to develop a multi-user experience that can be deployed on a whim, used and be educational at the same time.
+How we get there is what this demo is about.

 # The modules, What are these modules?

-There are several modules to the demo-chat application.
-Below is what I imagined them to to.
-What they actually do might not be complete.
+Each module should eventually get it's own README.md, for now here are brief descriptions of each.

 ## chat-core

-## chat-events
+This module composes most of the underlying object and server-scape for the rest of the modules to include.
+The idea is to provide the underlying foundation to implement domain services and entry-points that give rise to a chat application.
+This module currently has the responsibility to convey:

+* Domain Super-Types
+* Domain-Service Composition
+* Super-Type Serialization
+* Super-Type CODECs (or anything CODECy)
+* Tests for the above
+* Base Tests for downstream consumers (??)

+Technically, the chat-core defines 4 service strategies:

+* Persistence - store entity V given key T
+* Index - index entity V given key T, with Query Q
+* Key - generate and store key of type T
+* Messaging - exchange entities of V in a topic T

+Additionally, we have coupled compositions for security:

+* Authorization - persistence operations for authorization data
+* Password - persistence operations for password data

 ## chat-service-controller

+A more simple module whose objective is to turn any of the chat-core domain-services into REST/etc controllers.

+Additionally, this module provides an 'edge' package which specifies chat-specific operations that defines the chat application as seen by an end user (at the edge).

 ## chat-service-rsocket

+This module turns the chat-core domain services into R-socket clients.
+Because this is technology-specific module, we have the opportunity to test the client against real R-socket controllers with mocked resources (of course).

-## chat-service-cassandra
+## chat-persistence-cassandra

+This implementation backs chat-core services with cassandra data binding.
+It shows how to configure and connect to cassandra, and use it's data-type strategies among other things.
+Inherent to this project is the use of testing specific to cassandra and the domain operations.

 ## chat-persistence-xstream

+Implementation of core services using Redis Streams.
+This module uses streams to back domain operations.

+What's more it exposes chat-core/Messaging as a redis-backed service.

-## chat-deploy
+## chat-deploy - new!

+So, this module attempts to production-ize the modules above.
+We should be able to build and deliver the application to our destination of choice (cloud, local, etc..).

+Given this, we will engage cloud-discovery, monitoring, tracing, and execution style (lambda, resource, deploy img).